ernestomedinam/hello-react-alternative/README.md

 ## how to use 😎
 - install project dependencies based on boilerplates lock file with `$npm clean-install`
 - start dev server with `$npm run start`
+- test with `$npm run test`
 - code away

+> need to add new code for a feature? first thing is to build tests based on desired experience for such feature

 > need a new component or page? build them in folders inside src/components or src/pages